sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-forecast/hcpps-rest-ps-forecast.md

 Additionally, we will adjust the variables description which will help improve the quality of our model.

-As described in the **Step 1: Register a dataset** from the previous tutorial, register the Cash Flow dataset using the following elements:
+As described in [**Step 1** of **Test the "Dataset" services** tutorial](http://www.sap.com/developer/tutorials/hcpps-rest-ps-dataset.html), register the Cash Flow dataset using the following elements:

+Open a new tab in ***Postman***.

+> If you don't have ***Postman*** installed yet, you can refer to the following how-to guide: [Install Postman extension for Google Chrome as a REST client](https://www.sap.com/developer/how-tos/2017/07/api-tools-postman-install.html)

+Fill in the following information:

 Field Name     | Value
 -------------- | --------------